Chart Color Schemes

 Korora features high concentrations of family households, with a higher-than-average median household size

 Family households account for 78.5% of all households, including 28.2% couples with children, 37.8% couples without children, and 11.3% single parent families.
 Non-family households constitute the remaining 21.5%, with lone person households at 18.8% and group households comprising 2.8%.
-The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.4.
+The median household size is 2.6 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households